A Users, Roles & Privileges Scheme Using Graphs¶

 create table "user" ( username varchar primary key -- credentials &c ); create table role ( name varchar primary key ); create table role_member ( role varchar not null references role, member varchar not null references "user", primary key (role, member) ); create table role_implies ( role varchar not null references role, implied_role varchar not null ); create table privilege ( privilege varchar primary key ); create table role_grants ( role varchar not null references role, privilege varchar not null references privilege, primary key (role, privilege) );

-If your database supports recursive CTEs, querying this isn't awful, since we can have the database do all the graph-walking along roles:
+If your database supports recursive CTEs, this schema can be queried in one shot, since we can have the database do all the graph-walking along roles:

 with recursive user_roles (role) AS ( select role from role_member where member = 'SOME USERNAME' union select implied_role as role from user_roles join role_implies on user_roles.role = role_implies.role ) select distinct role_grants.privilege as privilege from user_roles join role_grants on user_roles.role = role_grants.role order by privilege;

-Realistic uses should have fairly simple graphs: elemental privileges are grouped into abstract roles, which are in turn grouped into meaningful roles (by department, for example), which are in turn granted to users.
+Realistic use cases should have fairly simple graphs: elemental privileges are grouped into concrete roles, which are in turn grouped into abstracted roles (by department, for example), which are in turn granted to users.
+If the average user is in tens of roles and has hundreds of privileges, the entire dataset fits in memory, and PostgreSQL performs well.
 In PostgreSQL, the above schema handles ~10k privileges and ~10k roles with randomly-generated graph relationships in around 100ms on my laptop, which is pretty slow but not intolerable.
 Perverse cases (interconnected total subgraphs, deeply-nested linear graphs) can take absurd time but do not reflect any likely permissions scheme.